Jepriko/jembut/content/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning.md

 ## About custom patterns for {% data variables.product.prodname_secret_scanning %}

-{% data variables.product.company_short %} performs {% data variables.product.prodname_secret_scanning %} on {% ifversion fpt or ghec %}public and private{% endif %} repositories for secret patterns provided by {% data variables.product.company_short %} and {% data variables.product.company_short %} partners. {% data reusables.secret-scanning.partner-program-link %} For details of the supported secrets and service providers, see "[{% data variables.product.prodname_secret_scanning_caps %} partners](/code-security/secret-scanning/secret-scanning-partners)."
+{% data variables.product.company_short %} performs {% data variables.product.prodname_secret_scanning %} on {% ifversion fpt or ghec %}public and private{% endif %} repositories for secret patterns provided by {% data variables.product.company_short %} and {% data variables.product.company_short %} partners.
+For more information on the {% data variables.product.prodname_secret_scanning %} partner program, see "<a href="/developers/overview/secret-scanning-partner-program" class="dotcom-only">Secret scanning partner program</a>."

 However, there can be situations where you want to scan for other secret patterns in your {% ifversion fpt or ghec %}private{% endif %} repositories.
 For example, you might have a secret pattern that is internal to your organization.
 For these situations, you can define custom {% data variables.product.prodname_secret_scanning %} patterns in your enterprise, organization, or {% ifversion fpt or ghec %}private{% endif %} repository on {% data variables.product.product_name %}.
 You can define up to
 {%- ifversion fpt or ghec or ghes > 3.3 %} 500 custom patterns for each organization or enterprise account, and up to 100 custom patterns per {% ifversion fpt or ghec %}private{% endif %} repository.